Part I

 This is the call of the Dragon.

 The Dragon is not a creature of fantasy.
-It is the symbol of awakening, the embodiment of paradox, the force that both destroys and creates.
-It is the fire that consumes illusion and the wings that carry you beyond the boundaries of what you think you are.
+It symbolizes awakening: paradox embodied, a force that both destroys and creates.
+It burns through illusion and carries you beyond the boundaries of what you think you are.

-An invitation to step into the paradoxical dance of creation and destruction, to bridge primal and transcendent energies, and to awaken the Serene Center within the storm of transformation.
+A doorway into the paradoxical dance of creation and destruction, where primal and transcendent energies meet and the Serene Center awakens within the storm of transformation.

 This, my fellow traveler, is the Dragon’s invitation.